Scanf-s/Scanf-s.github.io/about.markdown

 # About Me

 Nice to meet you.
-My name is Ui Jong (Otty), Yang

-I enjoy to make document about what I learned and technical problem solutions as a Software Engineer
+As a Software Engineer, I enjoy documenting what I've learned and troubleshooting technical issues.
-This Blog is to share my insights and technical experiences.
+This blog is where I share my development journey and insights.

 # Contact